elestio-examples/docuseal/README.md

 Open Elestio dashboard > Service overview > click on UPDATE CONFIG button > Env tab there update `URL` & `DOMAIN` with your real domain then, click on Update & Restart

-You will start over with a fresh instance of Docuseal directly configured with the correct custom domain name and federation will work as expected